 happy holidays to my “family” (slightly rantish)

 To be completely honest, the concept of family doesn’t mean shit to me.
-Everyone is always telling me the only families worth being like are perfect in every way, that there are more perfect families than you think, and every member of a family loves each other deep down, even if they fight.
+Everyone is always telling me the only families worth being like are perfect in every way, that there are all these perfectly functional families that I just don’t know about, and that every member of a family loves each other deep down, even if they fight.

 And why should family be defined as it is, anyway?
-Mom, Dad, kids that love each other.
+Mom, Dad, kids that allegedly love each other.
 When a mom, dad, or kid goes missing from this equation, or shows up elsewhere, what are we supposed to do?
 Ignore it, say your real family is better?
-Would be better if it existed?
-I can’t tell you how long I thought I was less -legitimately less of a person because I don’t have a real relationship with my dad.
+That it would be better if it existed?
+I can’t tell you how long I thought I was less -legitimately less of a person because I can’t stand my dad.
 I can’t tell you how long I thought I was fucked up for life because I didn’t “have a strong male family figure to identify with” and might be prone to “act out” or be “emotionally unstable.”

-Family is not…anything that people like to think it is, really.
+Family is quite often not anything people like to think it is.
 Parents aren’t always mature enough to be supportive of their children.
 Parents aren’t better straight, gay or otherwise.
 The number of siblings isn’t better at 1, or 20, or 2.
 Your “family” doesn’t always end up being the people you’re related to.
 Maybe you already know this, but I just want to have the chance to say to whoever’s listening -that’s alright.
-My friends are like my family.
+My friends are my family.
 The orchestra is my family.
-My teachers, my mentors.
-These are my real parents, people I can rely on when I need to.
-People that criticize me in a way that is constructive, and don’t put me on any sort of pedestal below or above who I actually am.
+My teachers, my mentors, etc. These are my real parents, people I can rely on when I need to.
+People that care about me, genuinely want the best for me even when they are not socially obligated to do so.
+People that criticize me in a way that is constructive and don’t put me on any sort of pedestal below or above who I actually am.
 People I’ve known for years and will know for years.

 People that I can trust.
 Who know my weaknesses, and wouldn’t judge me for them.
 Only answer them with kindness, optimism, and a hug.